chipperdoodles/3color/README.txt

 If you're having problems or have some questions, feel free to check out the github page: https://github.com/chipperdoodles/3color

-Documantation can be found at: https://pythonhosted.org/3color-Press/
+Documentation can be found at: https://pythonhosted.org/3color-Press/

+The package can be found on pypi at: https://pypi.python.org/pypi/3color-Press/0.2.1

 License
 --------

 3color-Press is (c) Martin Knobel and contributors and is licensed under a BSD license

-see :doc:`license`